SkafteNicki/dtu_mlops/s1_getting_started/M4_pytorch.md

 ### Final exercise

 As the final exercise we will develop an simple baseline model which we will continue to develop on during the course.
 For this exercise we provide the data in the `data/corruptedmnist` folder.
+Do **NOT** use the data in the `corruptedmnist_v2` folder as that is intended for another exercise.
 As the name suggest this is a (subsampled) corrupted version of regular mnist.
 Your overall task is the following:

 > **Implement a mnist neural network that achives atlest 85 % accuracy on the test set.**